ministryofjustice/hmpps-helm-charts/charts/generic-prometheus-alerts/RUNBOOK.md

 > elasticache cluster `<clusterId>` in `<targetNamespace>` - memory utilisation at `XX` which is over threshold of `<elastiCacheAlertsMemoryUsageThreshold>` for last `<elastiCacheAlertsMemoryUsageThresholdMinutes>` mins.
 This alert configured by app `<targetNamespace>`/`<targetApplication>`.

 This is the percentage of memory that's used by a cluster node.
-When this metric reaches 100% of its threshold, Redis initiates the Redis maxmemory eviction policy.
+When this metric reaches 100%, Redis initiates the Redis maxmemory eviction policy.
 The default `maxmemory-policy` is `volatile_lru` which removes the least recently used keys with a TTL set.
 If there are none with a TTL, an out of memory OOM error occurs.